Aslam Khan (police officer): Police career

+Karachi underworld

-Aslam joined the Sindh Police force in 1984 as an Assistant sub-inspector and served in several police stations across Karachi and in Balochistan due to provincial allocation.
-Aslam worked as an encounter specialist from 1992 to 1994 and 1996 to 1997.
+Aslam worked as an encounter specialist (a euphemism for extrajudicial killings) from 1992 to 1994 and 1996 to 1997.
 He was suspended then came back to service in 2004 and received the task of eradicating target killers.
-Later he was ordered to lead the LTF (Lyari Task Force) and end the gang war in Lyari Town.
+Later he was ordered to lead the Lyari Task Force (LTF) and end the gang war in Lyari Town.

-In 2010, Aslam was appointed as head of the Investigation Wing in the Criminal Investigation Department.
+During the 2000s, most of the officers associated with the earlier 1990s Operation Clean-up in Karachi were killed and his career was severely damaged due to controversies during this time.

+In 2006, as the head of the Lyari Task Force, he was arrested for the murder of gangster Mushtaq Brohi.
+After being in jail for sixteen months, the Sindh High Court released Aslam and his associates on bail in December 2007.
+In 2009, allegations of murder surfaced once again that SP Investigation, Chaudhry Aslam, and his associates had killed gangster Rehman Dakait in what has been alleged to be a fake police encounter.
+In response Aslam told an interviewer "I have never staged fake encounters in my career" a few weeks later that month when the allegations began to surface.
+"I have no idea why people in Lyari call me ‘encounter specialist’ even though most of the criminals I have arrested are alive and in prison" Aslam said.

-Aslam won himself a reputation for his performance in the 2012 'Lyari grand operation' which once again aimed at clearing the area of criminals.
+Aslam won himself a reputation for his performance in the 2012 Operation Lyari which once again aimed at clearing the area of criminals.

 2011 attack by Taliban

-In 2012, he escaped unhurt from a Taliban attack on his house in the Defence Phase VIII area of Karachi.
-The attack, in which a suicide bomber detonated a truck bomb at his front gate, resulted in the death of eight people.
-TTP claimed responsibility for the attack as retaliation for ongoing efforts against them, including the arrest and killing of many of the terrorist organisation's members.
+On the morning of 19 September 2011, Aslam escaped unhurt from a Pakistani Taliban attack in the Defence Housing Authority, Karachi.
+The attacker had rammed an explosives-laden car into the outside of his house - which resulted in the death of eight people, including his own guards, and cook.
+TTP claimed responsibility for the attack as retaliation for ongoing efforts against them, including the arrest and killing of many of its members.
 At that time Aslam, whose home was half blown away by the blast, defiantly said he knew he was the target but it would not deter him from fighting against extremists and that he would bury them in the same ground.